appydave/klue-langcraft/spec/usecases/readme.md

 - **Grid Layout:** Allows specification of grid layout for organizing todo items.
 - **Todo Items:** Supports adding multiple todo items to each page.
 - **Export Functionality:** Includes the ability to export pages to different formats (e.g., SVG).

+## `agent-as-code`

+This DSL is used to define AI agents and their workflows.

+Key Features of This DSL:

+- **Agent Structure:** Defines an agent with a name, description, settings, and actions.
+- **Prompts:** Allows definition of multiple prompts with names and content.
+- **Workflow Sections:** Supports organizing the agent's workflow into sections.
+- **Steps:** Each section can contain multiple steps with inputs, prompts, and outputs.
+- **Actions:** Defines actions that can be performed with the agent.

 Each DSL is contained in its own subfolder with relevant files and examples.